Frequently Asked Questions

 Yes!!!
 We encourage all parents to volunteer in or out of the classroom.
 We ask all volunteers to register.

 When do classes meet?

-We have both AM and PM options Monday through Thursday.
+We have both AM and PM options Monday, Tuesday, Thursday and Friday.
 Many preschoolers will need to attend in the afternoons.

 Does my child need to be potty-trained?